Looking for solutions to spongy brakes or a soft brake pedal?

 Brake fluid plays a key role in helping your car slow down.

 Brake fluid converts the pressure you apply on the brakes into the force required to bring your car to a stop.

 Low brake fluid will disturb the hydraulic system of your brakes and make your brake pedal sink to the floor.
 That’s why it’s important to top up your brake fluid reservoir with fresh fluid when required.

 Since brake lines are usually made of steel tubing, they can rust from:

 - Road salt

 This can result in a brake fluid leak, which leads to low hydraulic fluid.
 This, in turn, can affect your pedal travel as it’ll require repeated pumping to generate the right amount of pressure.

 4. Brake Caliper Damage

-Brake calipers clamp your brake pads against the rotor to slow or stop the vehicle.
+The brake caliper piston helps clamp your brake pads against the brake rotor to slow or stop the vehicle.